Harmonised index of consumer prices (HICP) (prc_hicp)

 The accuracy of the source data is monitored by assessing the methodological soundness of price and weight sources and the adherence to the methodological recommendations.

-There are a variety of data sources both for weights (National Accounts data, Household Budget Survey data, etc.) and prices (visits to local retailers and service providers and central collection via mail, telephone, e-mail, the internet, transaction data, scanner data, web scrapped data, administrative data).
+There is a variety of data sources both for weights (National Accounts data, Household Budget Survey data, etc.) and prices (visits to local retailers and service providers and central collection via mail, telephone, e-mail, the internet, transaction data, web scraped data, administrative data).

 The type of survey and the price collection methods ensure sufficient coverage and timeliness.
 The outlets from which prices are collected are chosen to represent the existing trade and services networks and they are usually based on three main criteria: